mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ### Generic proxy library

-If a device provides a device model description and exposes an API for accessing the attributes and actions, it is possible to bind the device via a common library to different IoT cloud services.
+If a device provides a device model description and exposes an API for accessing the properties and actions, it is possible to bind the device via a common library to different IoT cloud services.
 This library is the same for all kinds of devices and contains adapters for different cloud services.
 The adapters take care of the protocol interaction between the device and the cloud service.

 ![](common-library.png)